Philadelphia Traumatic Brain Injury Lawyer

 If you believe a medical error is responsible for causing your brain damage, be sure to contact a lawyer to discuss your options.

 As a boutique law firm, we maintain an exclusive client list.
-To schedule an appointment with Mr. Weitz, please call our office at 267-587-6240, or visit our Contact page.
+To schedule an appointment with Eric H. Weitz, please call our office or visit our Contact page.